-Vitamin A, also known as Retinol, is the anti-aging golden child of ingredients.
+Vitamin A goes by several names but she’s known as the golden child of anti-aging ingredients.
 Starting one in your 20’s, and definitely by your 30’s, can create an impressive impact on your complexion.
-One that might even prevent you from needing Botox earlier in life.
+One that might even prevent you from needing Botox early in life.

 We love it because it increases cell turnover, helping with acne, wrinkles, and hyperpigmentation.
 As a cell-communicator it stimulates collagen and elastin production, thickening the skin and slowing down the aging process and filling in fine lines.
 It even helps your skin stay hydrated and increases that coveted glow.

 Many of us, including myself, give up on Retinoid products due to irritation, sensitivity, and excess peeling.
-I have some tips and guidelines for you though!
-After reading this article you’ll be less likely to have a bad experience and reap the benefits of having Vitamin A in your routine.
+I have some guidelines for you though!
+After reading this article you’ll be less likely to have a bad experience and reap the benefits of using Vitamin A in your routine.

-Vitamin A goes by a few names including Retinol, Retinal, Retinoid, and Retinoic Acid.
+Vitamin A goes by a few names including Retinol, Retinoid, Retinaldehyde, and Retinoic Acid.
 All forms of Vitamin A are referred to as a Retinoid.

 0.5% Retinol is similar in efficacy to 0.025% Retinoid